Vaginal Discharge After Menopause: What to Know

 • Is it normal to have some discharge after menopause?

-• What color is discharge after menopause?
+• What color is vaginal discharge after menopause?

 Is it normal to have some discharge after menopause?

-It’s typically caused by irritation in your vaginal wall, usually from having sex.
+If not, it’s typically caused by irritation in your vaginal wall, usually from having sex.

-It’s important to be clear on the difference between postmenopausal discharge and perimenopausal discharge.
+First, it’s important to be clear on the difference between postmenopausal discharge and perimenopausal discharge.

-Often when we talk about “menopause,” what we’re actually talking about is the hormone rollercoaster known as “perimenopause”
+Often when we talk about “menopause,” what we’re actually talking about is the hormone rollercoaster known as “perimenopause”. 🎢

-The time leading up to that moment is known as perimenopause
+The time leading up to that moment is known as perimenopause, and the rest of your life after that moment is postmenopause.

 During our fertile years, discharge is almost always present in some amount inside the vagina.